-After giving effect to the net proceeds from the sale by us of 573,320 shares of our common stock in this offering (assuming the underwriters do not exercise the overallotment option) at the initial public offering price of \$45.00 per share, after deducting underwriting discounts and estimated offering expenses payable by us, the pro forma tangible book value of our common stock as of December 31, 2018 would have been approximately \$215.1 million, or \$29.87 per share.
-Therefore, this offering will result in an immediate increase of \$0.88 in the tangible book value per share of our common stock of existing shareholders and an immediate dilution of \$15.13 in the tangible book value per share of our common stock to investors purchasing shares in this offering, or approximately 33.6% of the initial public offering price of \$45.00 per share.
+After giving effect to the net proceeds from the sale by us of 573,320 shares of our common stock in this offering (assuming the underwriters do not exercise the overallotment option) at an assumed initial public offering price of \$44.00 per share, the midpoint of the price range on the cover of this prospectus, after deducting underwriting discounts and estimated offering expenses payable by us, the pro forma tangible book value of our common stock as of December 31, 2018 would have been approximately \$214.6 million, or \$29.80 per share.
+Therefore, this offering will result in an immediate increase of \$0.81 in the tangible book value per share of our common stock of existing shareholders and an immediate dilution of \$14.20 in the tangible book value per share of our common stock to investors purchasing shares in this offering, or approximately 32.3% of the assumed public offering price of \$44.00 per share.
 Sales of shares by the selling shareholders will have no effect on the tangible book value of our common stock.